berthelemy/mark.berthelemy.net/collections/_resources/learning-design/scenarios-template.md

 ## What stops people from doing good now?

-You might find <a href=https://blog.cathy-moore.com/is-training-really-the-answer-ask-the-flowchart" target="_blank">Cathy Moore's flowchart</a> a good place to go at this point.
+You might find [Cathy Moore's flowchart](https://blog.cathy-moore.com/is-training-really-the-answer-ask-the-flowchart) a good place to go at this point.

 Is it their environment, culture or tools?